rewasa/codebuff/backend/knowledge.md

 - Bun's test API is similar to Jest's, but there are some differences in implementation.
 - When mocking methods, use `mock(object.method)` instead of Jest's `jest.spyOn(object, 'method')`.
 - Bun's `mock` function expects 0-1 arguments, not 2 like Jest's `spyOn`.

+## Plan Generation for Complex Requests

+The backend now includes a feature to generate plans for complex user requests.
+This feature is designed to break down complex tasks into manageable steps and include appropriate verification processes.

+Key components:
+1. `check-plan-required.ts`: Determines if a plan is needed based on the complexity of the user's request.
+2. `generate-plan.ts`: Creates a detailed plan with numbered steps and verification processes.
+3. `main-prompt.ts`: Integrates plan generation into the main request handling flow.

+The plan generation process:
+1. `main-prompt.ts` calls `checkIfPlanRequired()` to determine if a plan is needed.
+2. If a plan is required, `generatePlan()` is called to create a detailed plan.
+3. The generated plan is streamed to the client using the `onResponseChunk` function, providing real-time updates.
+4. The plan includes numbered steps, sub-steps, and appropriate verification steps (e.g., running type checkers, creating and running unit tests).

+This feature enhances the system's ability to handle complex requests systematically and with proper verification.
+When working on request handling or AI prompts, consider whether the request might benefit from this plan generation feature.